Heywood, Greater Manchester: History

 The town was originally served by railway, with Heywood railway station to the south of the town.
 There were services to Bury Knowsley Street railway station and Rochdale, but this line was closed in the 1970s.
 However, the line has recently been re-opened to Bury, as an extension to the East Lancashire Railway preservation project.

 The town had its own canal, the Heywood Branch Canal which is now infilled and largely gone.

 There is a local legend that men from Heywood used to have tails and that public houses had holes in their benches for tails to fit through.
 The legend led to the town developing the nickname of "Monkey Town".
 A more prosaic explanation is that in the 19th Century, the town was based around Heap Bridge, now barely a suburb of the town, when, in the accent (of the locals) and Irish "Navvies" working on the railway, the town was 'Ape bridge.

 In the 20th century, the town's cotton mills went into steep decline, only Glossop in Derbyshire went into sharper recession; in contrast, the spinning capacity of nearby Rochdale shrank more slowly than any other mill town apart from Wigan.

-The southern wing of St Luke's Church, well known throughout the area for its beautiful proportions and ornate carvings, is suggested to have been one of Hitler's high-priority items for acquisition had he won the war.

 In 2007 plans were announced to shake off an area's 'mill town' image and rejuvenate the town over a 10–15-year period to appeal to a younger generation.
 The plan involves creating new retail, business and community spaces, demolishing 300 flats and houses and replacing them with 1,000 new homes.

 Heywood Golf Club (now defunct) was founded in 1905.
 The club disappeared at the time of World War Two.